 A huge boon to the construction industry and ambitious DIYers alike, framing nailers speed up what was once only possible through tedious manual labor.
 But just as the framing nailer is a specific type of nail gun, there are also different categories of framing nailers with varying features and functions geared to specific uses.
 If you’re in the market for one, this guide will provide information to help you make the right decision by describing why the following are among the best framing nailer options available.

-- RUNNER UP: Freeman PFR2190 Pneumatic 21 Degree Framing Nailer
+- RUNNER UP: Metabo HPT Cordless Framing Nailer Kit

-- BEST BANG FOR THE BUCK: NuMax SFR2190 Pneumatic 21 Degree Framing Nailer
+- ALSO CONSIDER: NuMax SFR2190 Pneumatic 21 Degree Framing Nailer

 Types of Framing Nailers

 Framing nailers are categorized based on how they fire nails into wood.
 The three types of nailers are pneumatic, fuel, and cordless—each with its own pros and cons.